 The Rokal product line was of slightly different proportions from other TT scale lines.
 In later years of production, Rokal worked in joint venture with firms located in the former country of East Germany.
 The products of these companies were offered by Rokal with the Rokal style coupler and offered in their own product line with their proprietary coupler.
 These companies apparently used the same set of manufacturing tooling, marketing these items under names such as Zeuke, Zeuke & Wegworth, Berliner TT-Bahnen (in short, BTTB) and possibly others.

 Source and more information: guidetozscale.com

-What's your Rokal worth?
+What's your Rokal worth in 2021?
 Here are some recently sold items.